GMLC-TDC/HELICS/docs/developer-guide/typeConversions.md

 ### Conversion from a Named Point

-If the value of the named point is `NAN` then treat the name part the same as a string, otherwise use the numerical value as a double and convert appropriately.
+If the value of the named point is `NaN` then treat the name part the same as a string, otherwise use the numerical value as a double and convert appropriately.
 The exception is a string which has a dedicated operation to generate a JSON string with two fields {"name" and "value"}.

 ### Conversion from Bool